 Cast Ulrich Thomsen, Henning Moritzen, Thomas Bo Larsen

 Most ’90s moment The wobbly camera work.

 For many filmgoers, this Danish film by Thomas Vinterberg (made adhering to the radical filmmaking rules of the Dogme 95 manifesto) was their first taste of the sort of shaky-cam digital filming style that would become entirely mainstream.
 ‘Festen’ is a disturbing portrait of a country-house family reunion where all sorts of skeletons come tumbling out of the cupboards.
 The lightweight digital cameras meant Vinterberg and his crew could wander easily in and out of rooms, and the results feel strikingly immediate and intimate, giving the story the feel of a raw documentary or someone else’s horrible home movie that we’ve stumbled on by accident and really shouldn’t really be watching.
-Dave Calhoun
+DC

 Director Wes Anderson

 Cast Jason Schwartzmann, Bill Murray, Olivia Williams

 Most ’90s moment This is a film that exists outside of time – but that, in itself, is kinda ’90s.